 What Does Canada RIT Mean?

-Canada RIT is a direct deposit from the CRA that means you are getting a tax refund.
+Canada RIT is a direct deposit from the CRA, which means you are getting a tax refund.

 You may also get a tax refund if you qualify for tax credits that lower the taxes you’d normally owe.
 This happens when you make a mistake on your return and don’t use all applicable credits or deductions.